To compliment our health services, we have staff members available to provide confidential social and advocacy support.

-These health and social team members are dedicated to helping our whanau and communities to become more empowered and therefore stronger.
+These health and social team members are dedicated to helping our whānau and communities to become more empowered, and therefore stronger.

 Health Promotion